UnvLabs/site/docs/tutorial/variables/variable-names.md

 my_variable_name =  "John"
 ```

-> Snake Case is recommended.
+> Snake Case is the convention the UNV convention